-To see the latest PPE and Covid-19 test tracker numbers, visit this page.
+See the latest PPE and Covid-19 test tracker numbers here.

-For students and employees who’d like to report COVID-19 exposure, please do so here.
+For students and employees reporting COVID-19 exposure, please do so here.

 - Monday – Thursday: 7 a.m. – 9 p.m.